code-philia/plusplus/docs/guide.md

 No backend lowering pass calls the model.
 If an upstream registry is invalid, the pass fails before writing sources for that pass.

-## 9. Deterministic Frontend lowering
+## 9. Frontend runtime seam lowering and generation

-Frontend lowering consumes Frontend Design IR, shared API contracts, Backend Route Registry, Frontend Symbol Registry, Frontend File Registry, and Project
+The compiler projects the thin Frontend Design IR into an ephemeral runtime IR.
-Manifest:
+This projection exists only to allocate stable Screen and Shared-State source targets, typed API clients, routes, imports, and editable implementation regions;

-1. Frontend Global Symbol Planning allocates Page/Layout/Component symbols, Props/Event types, Store contracts, and only referenced API clients.
+it is not persisted as design and does not introduce Layout or Component IR.

-2. Frontend File Planning assigns source paths under the manifest's `frontendSkeleton` roots.
+1. Screen, Shared-State, and referenced API-client symbols are allocated.
-3. Props, events, stores, and API clients are lowered to TypeScript.
+2. Source targets and routes are assigned under compiler-owned roots.
-4. Page/Layout/Component skeletons are emitted with render-obligation placeholders.
+3. Typed API clients, shared-state runtimes, router, barrels, and minimal Screen modules are emitted deterministically.
-5. Router, barrels, and imports are derived from the frozen registries.
+4. The frontend Implementation Agent receives the connected Screen graph, journeys, API usages, visual-reference metadata/analysis, and real runtime seams.
+It decides layout, component decomposition, responsive composition, JSX, CSS utilities, and page-local state together while producing the finished interface.
-6. Frontend Manifest records files, symbols, imports, exports, routes, API clients, stores, and design coverage.
+5. Type checking, build, and E2E behavior validate the generated frontend.

 The frontend API client uses the Backend Route Registry and shared contract types; it never imports backend implementation files. `frontend/vite.config.ts`